 In the past, you have done your taxes on your own.
 But you started a business this year, so your financial situation is more complicated than in the past.
 You think you'll need an accountant to help you.
-You are talking with a friend about taxes, and you say:
+You say this while talking with a friend about taxes.

 I'll probably have to go to an accountant this year.